-As you are in Lauterbrunnen you can actualy do two things: you can spend a night in Lauterbrunnen or take a bus back to Grindelwald.
-Check all the time schedules and latest ticket prices here: Swiss bus connections.
+As you are in Lauterbrunnen you can actually do two things: you can spend a night in Lauterbrunnen or take a bus back to Grindelwald.
+Check all the time schedules and the latest ticket prices here: Swiss bus connections.

 If you decide to spend a night, you can hike back the same way, but remember, it’s going to be even harder than yesterday as the elevation gain is bigger this time.

-To sum up: I think these are the four direction which are the most beautiful, very well prepared and very easy to find.
+To sum up: I think these are the four directions which is the most beautiful, very well prepared and very easy to find.
 You shouldn’t get lost at any time on the hike, just always follow the directions and keep your Google Maps open (just in case).

-If you have any questions about Best hikes in Grindelwald, just let me know, I will try to find every detail for you 🙂
+If you have any questions about hiking trails in Grindelwald, just let me know, I will try to find every detail for you 🙂